Xonshiz/SolidFiles-Downloader/ReadMe.md

 # POINT TO REMEMBER

 This script is written on python 2.7, and hence MIGHT not work on older python versions or even the new one.
-But, I've inscluded python2.7 portable file, so you can use that as well.
+But, I've included python2.7 portable file, so you can use that as well.